-From floral wallpaper to classic details like fringe, woodwork, and crystal chandeliers, traditional design is one of the biggest trends for 2023.
+From floral wallpaper to classic details like fringe, woodwork, and crystal chandeliers, traditional design is one of the biggest trends in the industry as of late.
 So, it should come as no surprise that wall moulding in all its forms is on the rise as well.

 Wall Moulding Ideas: Crown & Baseboard Moulding